title-banner-placement-agreements

 OCP assists ASU in proudly partnering with numerous sponsoring organizations nationwide to offer our students diverse internship opportunities.
 Internships are an extension of the classroom experience and assist students toward attaining their long-term career goals.

-As students receive academic credit for most internships, and to ensure the integrity of the educational environment and the safety of our students, ASU requires that a Student Placement Agreement (SPA) be executed with a sponsor prior to the student’s internship placement.
-The SPA outlines general terms and responsibilities of ASU and of the sponsoring organization.
+As students receive academic credit for most internships, and to ensure the integrity of the educational environment and the safety of our students.

 ASU Administrators and Staff